How to Become a Teacher in Houston

 How to Become a Substitute Teacher with the Houston School District

-Substitute teachers, referred to as Associate Teachers in Houston, must apply online to the district-wide teaching pool.
-If your application is accepted, you will be invited to an interview with the Houston Independent School Board’s human resources team.
+In the HISD, substitute teachers are known as Associate Teachers, and they must apply online to the district-wide teaching pool.
+If your application is accepted, you will be invited to an interview with the HISD Board’s human resources team.
 The next steps include attending a Pre-Hire session and an Associate Teacher Orientation, submitting your fingerprints, and completing administrative tasks, such as setting up your school email address.

 Long-term substitute teaching positions require a bachelor’s degree and are offered as they become available during the school year.
 However, you do not need a bachelor’s degree to apply for the Associate Teaching pool or to work in short-term positions.
 You can also apply if you are completing your student teaching placement as part of a teacher preparation program.